-The hallmark of panic disorder is the experience of sudden and repeated bouts of extreme fear that can last for several minutes or even longer.
+Panic disorder is a mental health condition that causes sudden and repeated bouts of extreme fear that can last for several minutes or even longer.
 These episodes are referred to as panic attacks.
 The attacks are characterized by heightened feelings of disaster or of losing control, even when there is no immediate threat.

 There is a link between panic attacks and agoraphobia.
 People who suffer from agoraphobia typically avoid public places, such as public transportation or shopping malls, where they feel they may be trapped, according to the Anxiety and Depression Association of America (ADAA).
-About 1 in 3 people with panic disorder develops agoraphobia.
+About one in three people with panic disorder also develop agoraphobia.

-According to the National Institute of Mental Health (NIMH), about 6 million adult Americans suffer from varying degrees of panic disorder, with women being twice as likely as men to suffer from this mental health issue.
+According to the National Institute of Mental Health (NIMH), about 2.7% of adult Americans have suffered from varying degrees of panic disorder.
+Women are more than twice as likely to suffer than men too (3.8% compared with 1.6%).
 While it can occur at any age, panic disorder commonly begins during late adolescence and early adulthood.

 While researchers have not determined a specific cause of panic disorder, many doctors believe it is a combination of environmental and genetic factors, according to the NIMH.

-Studies with twins have demonstrated that a genetic inheritance of the disorder is possible, according to the American Psychological Association.
-Brain abnormalities can also contribute to the condition.
-Research studies have shown that those with panic disorder experience excessive stimulation in a region of the brain called the amygdala, which is involved in the fight-or-flight response, according to the American Psychological Association.
-[Related: Women With No Fear Feel Panic in Experiments]
+Studies with twins have demonstrated that a genetic inheritance of the disorder is possible, according to the APA.
+Brain abnormalities can also contribute to the condition, with a review in the journal Psychiatry and Clinical Neurosciences finding that the amygdala region of the brain was smaller in those with panic disorder compared with control subjects.
+Those with panic disorder experience excessive stimulation in the amygdala, which is involved in the fight-or-flight response, and is responsible for fear and aggression, as seen in an article in the journal Psychiatric Clinics of North America.

-Unbalanced neurotransmitter systems can be a cause of panic disorder, as well, according to Dr. Christopher La Tourette La Riche, medical director of Lucida Treatment Center in Lantana, Florida.
+Unbalanced neurotransmitter systems can be a cause of panic disorder, said Dr. Christopher La Tourette La Riche, medical director of the Lucida Treatment Center in Lantana, Florida.

 In addition to biological factors, researchers are also investigating how stress and environmental factors may play a role.
-A major stressful life event, such as a birth, divorce, accident or the death of someone close, can trigger a panic attack in someone who previously exhibited no signs of the disorder, according to the American Psychiatric Association.
+A major stressful life event, such as giving birth, divorce, accident or the death of someone close, can trigger a panic attack in someone who previously exhibited no signs of the disorder, as can be seen in a study of postnatal panic disorder in the journal Comprehensive Psychiatry.
 However, the majority of those who suffer from panic disorder cannot pinpoint a specific event that triggered the condition.

-"Most people I treat have experienced some form of trauma at a young age — abuse, neglect, etc.," said La Riche.
+"Most people I treat have experienced some form of trauma at a young age — abuse, neglect, etc.," La Riche told Live Science.
 "These episodes are known to cause chronic changes in the brain and predispose adults to anxiety disorders."

-A panic disorder is a psychiatric condition characterized by repeated and sudden attacks of intense fear and anxiety that last for at least several minutes or more, according to Dr. Michael Birnbaum, a board member of the National Alliance on Mental Illness-NYC Metro and director of the early treatment program at North Shore LIJ-Health System.
-While the panic attack usually lasts less than 10 minutes, according to the Mayo Clinic, the effects can linger long after the initial episode.
+A panic disorder is a psychiatric condition characterized by repeated and sudden attacks of intense fear and anxiety that last for at least several minutes or more, according to Dr. Michael Birnbaum, an attending physician in the Department of Psychiatry at Zucker Hillside Hospital in New York City.
+While a panic attack usually lasts less than 10 minutes, according to the Mayo Clinic, the effects can linger long after the initial episode.

 "Panic attacks can happen at any time, and many people with panic disorder often worry about the possibility of having another attack," Birnbaum said.